NYPL/dgx-homepage/ReadMe.md

 ### v1.2.7
 #### Updated
+- Updated the Header Component to v1.5.5.
+The update is to integrate the log in related functions with login server.

 - Updated the Header Component to v1.5.4.
 The update is to integrate the log in related functions with beta-ouath server.

 - Updated the Header Component to v1.5.3.
 The update is to remove console loggings for patron token expiration.